EZO Logo

 Constant use of hardware assets can lead to unexpected failures and breakdowns.
 Regular maintenance ensures optimal performance and extends the working life of assets.
 This step monitors the performance of hardware assets to maintain peak productivity and mitigate issues that might crop up while in use, such as regular patching and updates, servicing, or aging of assets.

-The value of hardware assets depreciates during their lifecycle.
+The value of hardware assets depreciates over their lifespan.
 As assets reach the end of their service life, the final step is to ensure the removal of old assets, reuse their software license, and decommission from their active use.
 Data on retired or disposed hardware assets should be securely wiped to prevent data breaches.

 IT managers can enable asset depreciation calculations to track the lowest value of assets in the hardware asset management system.
 When the asset reaches the lowest value, they can mark the asset as expired or disposed of.
 The license can be reused on new assets.
 For example, in the case of BYOD devices, the hardware assets need to be retired from service when the employee who owns the device leaves the company.